Public Relations vs. Marketing: Bridging the Gap

 V. Key Differences

 Public relations (PR) and marketing exhibit several key differences.
 PR primarily focuses on audience perception, aiming to build and maintain a positive public image over the long term through media relations and reputation management strategies.
-In contrast, marketing focuses on consumer behavior with short-term sales objectives, employing advertising and promotions to drive immediate transactions.
+In contrast, marketing focuses on consumer behaviour with short-term sales objectives, employing advertising and promotions to drive immediate transactions.
 The nature of media used also differs: PR relies on earned media, such as news coverage and word-of-mouth, while marketing predominantly utilizes paid media, including advertisements and sponsored content.

 VI.
 Integration of PR and Marketing